adobe/aepsdk-edgebridge-ios/Documentation/tutorials/data-prep-for-data-collection.md

 </p></details>

-To capture properties from experience events, extract the JSON object under the **events** array object, as Data Prep requires that the **data** and **xdm** objects are top-level objects in the provided JSON source.
+To capture properties from Experience events, extract the JSON object under the **events** array object, as Data Prep requires that the **data** and **xdm** objects are top-level objects in the provided JSON source.
 If the JSON is valid, a preview schema is displayed in the right-hand panel.
 Select **Next** to continue.

 ![select data](../assets/select-data-trackstate.png)

 ## Mapping
-From the **Mapping** step, fields from the source data are mapped to the target fields of the XDM schema in Platform.
+From the **Mapping** step, fields from the source data are mapped to the target fields of the XDM schema in Experience Platform.

 Select **Add new mapping** to create a new mapping row.